JumpmanYouKnow/PythonNotes/k8s Notes.md

 * [Helm](#Helm)

 # Basic Terms
-	cluster, context, namespace, node, pods.
+	some basic termnology w
 1. **cluster**: physical cluster of physical machine.
 2. **context**: a group of access parameters,  a cluster, a namespace, a user.
 3. **namespace**: virtual cluster, use to separate resources across different environments like prod, dev, test.
 4. **node**: a virtual/physical machine
 5. **pod**: a set of containers to orchestrate, minimal object to scale
 6. **container**: docker container runs in pod
-7. **chart**: a collect of files that describes your pod orchestration, that can be used to deploye a set of pod.
-It's like deploying an image with docker.
+7. **chart**: a collect of files that describes your pod orchestration, that can be used to deploy a set of pods.
 8. **Job**: a wrapper to pod, usually runs a pod that carrying tasks that run only once, like db migration.
 9. **Service**: a wrapper to pod, one or more pods to perform a service.
 10. **Volumes**: file storage system, lives with node.
 Can define externel volumes on cloud providers, lives with cloud providers.